nodejs/node/doc/api/crypto.md

 [capability urls](https://www.w3.org/TR/capability-urls/).

 `a` and `b` must both be `Buffer`s, `TypedArray`s, or `DataView`s, and they must have the same byte length.
+An error is thrown if `a` and `b` have different byte lengths.

 If at least one of `a` and `b` is a `TypedArray` with more than one byte per entry, such as `Uint16Array`, the result will be computed using the platform